-Cheryl Weatherby practices the Shen-Hammer lineage of Chinese medicine pulse diagnosis - a system working with more than 90 diagnostic qualities across 6 principal and 22 complementary pulse positions.
-She studied under senior instructor Ross Rosen as part of a 2000 hour internship at The Center for Acupuncture and Herbal Medicine (2006 - 2010), as his associate practitioner from 2012 - 2020, and continues to train with Shen-Hammer certified instructors across the country.
-In addition, Cheryl learned Ayurvedic pulse diagnosis from Dr. Vasant Lad at The Ayurvedic Institute and throughout the California College of Ayurveda’s pancha karma certification program (2003).
+Cheryl Weatherby, L.Ac., practices within the Shen-Hammer lineage of Chinese medicine pulse diagnosis, a system utilizing over 90 diagnostic qualities across six principal and twenty-two complementary pulse positions.
+She completed a 2,000-hour clinical internship at The Center for Acupuncture and Herbal Medicine (2006–2010), studied under senior instructor Ross Rosen, and later served as his associate practitioner from 2012–2020.
+She continues advanced training with Shen-Hammer–certified instructors nationwide.
+In parallel, Cheryl trained in Ayurvedic pulse diagnosis with Dr. Vasant Lad at The Ayurvedic Institute and through the California College of Ayurveda’s Pancha Karma certification program.
 The psycho-emotional and physical health information revealed by these systems allow for discernment of a disease process at a very early stage.

 “When one tugs at a single thing in nature, he finds it attached to the rest of the world.”